brentp/slivar/README.md

 ### Gnotate

+More extensive documentation and justification for `gnotate` are [here](https://github.com/brentp/slivar/wiki/gnotate)

 This uses a compressed, reduced representation of a single value pulled from a (population VCF) along with a boolean that indicates a non-pass filter.
 This can, for example, reduce the 600+ GB of data for the **whole genome and exome** from gnomad to a 1.5GB file distributed [here](https://s3.amazonaws.com/gemini-annotations/gnomad-2.1.zip).